open-wc/form-participation/packages/form-control/README.md

 The `FormControlMixin` includes an API for constraint validations and a set of common validators for validity states like `required`, `minlength`, `maxlength` and `pattern`.

+For flexibility, the mixin only executes validators listed in the `formControlValidators` static property array.
+This enables all types of implementations, including those where there isn't necessarily a native input internal to the custom element that extends `FormControlMixin`.

 ```typescript
 import { LitElement, html } from 'lit';
 import { customElement, query, property } from 'lit/decorators.js'